orta/vscode-react-native-storybooks/README.md

 Adds a command to inline show the Storybook page inline inside VS Code.

 Basically jams http://localhost:9001 into a tab that you can have on the side.

+## How do I use it?

+Once installed, open the command palette and do:

+`> Show Storybooks`

+🎉

 ## Features